PatternPattern

 What are the best platforms for running virtual meetings?

-If you’re a meeting facilitator, you’ll need to make sure you choose the right virtual meeting software to achieve optimal results for your business.
 Before you reach straight for Google Meet or Microsoft Teams, make sure you’ve explored some of the other great options out there - which might be even more suited to your needs.

-The best virtual meeting platforms come with a range of features to make your meetings run smoothly.
 When you choose the best platform for your business, you’ll need to consider things like price, functionality, and integration with your other communication and organizational tools.

-Livestorm is completely free (no credit card required) and requires no software installation, so your meetings will be up and running in no time.
 We’re also hot on video engagement, so you’ll be sure to find useful tools like the chat tab, Q&A tab, and emoji reactions on our platform.

 How to run successful virtual meetings